solitontech/labview-llm-libraries-eap/README.md

 | Weviate | Weaviate | No | Offline |  |
 | Qdrant | Qdrant | Yes | Offline | [qdrant setup](https://qdrant.tech/documentation/quickstart/) |

+# Support
+If you encounter any issues while using the LabVIEW LLM Libraries or have suggestions or feature recommendations, please share your feedback in the Issues section of this GitHub repository.